 03 of 07

-About 22 miles west of Tampa across the West Courtney Campbell Causeway, the city of Clearwater will celebrate Independence Day with the largest fireworks show in the Tampa Bay area.
+About 22 miles west of Tampa across the West Courtney Campbell Causeway, the city of Clearwater celebrates Independence Day with the largest fireworks show in the Tampa Bay area.

 The event takes place at Coachman Park, and the gates will open at 4 p.m.
 Along with performances by the Coachman Park Pops Orchestra, you can enjoy an afternoon of food, drinks, local vendors, and family-friendly activities before the firework show starts between 9 and 9:30 p.m.